 - Wash the vegetables and chop them in bite size.
 Place the veggies and aromatics nicely into the hot sterilized jars so they are packed nicely.

 - Mix the brine ingredients in a pot.
 Bring to a boil and turn off the heat.
-Pour the hot brine into the glass jars over the vegetables until the top, leaving about 0.7cm room.
+Pour the hot brine into the glass jars over the vegetables until the top, leaving about 1cm room on top.
 Close the lid.

 - Cool and keep in refrigerator or make them shelf-stable by using water bath preserving method, just like when you make jam and chutney.